 David had the idea to use the bow thruster to try and swing our bow a bit between the rocks from one side to another, meanwhile he had full reverse throttle.
 Several calls on the VHF radio asking for help were made but no answer.
 After half an hour it seemed like Ker Marie was moving, and yes she was, very slowly.
 David did it!
-He saved Ker Marie getting onto the rocks!
+He saved Ker Marie!

 After all the checks we decided to get out of there, and so we did, after a full day of sailing we arrived in a beautiful anchorage in Menorca.
 Menorca is lovely and a lot smaller, making it easier to shelter from weather, which can be changing all the time in the mediteranian.
 Compare to Mallorca anchoring is allowed in more places and there seems to be more space.
 We had a lovely week in several anchorages and ended up in Mahon where Stephen flew out back home again.
 Mahon was a pleasant surprise for me.
 I absolutely love it.
 It is not a big city but very lively and vibrant.
 It is located in a big sea inlet where you almost think you are on a lake when you approach the city.
 We had the best mojito ever and a lovely dinner in a tiny backyard with cozy lighting in an Italian restaurant.
 Mahon has stolen our hearts, but time to move again.
 Stephen got a taxi to the airport and David and I set sail back to France.

 To France?
 Yes, to France to pick up our hoover.
 Can you believe it?
 Long story short; When we were in Hyeres our almost new hoover broke down and we brought it back.
 Took 2 weeks they said, but instead it took 5 and we already left France.
-The crossing to France was terrible.
-The wind was very different then predicted which meant we had to cross back to Spain first and then cross the Gulf of Lion.
-We had strong winds, no wind, big swell and no swell.
+The crossing to France was not very nice.
+The wind was different then predicted which meant we had to cross back to Spain first and then cross the Gulf of Lion.
+We had fairly strong winds, little wind, swell and no swell.
 Not the best crossing we had so far.

 Finally we picked up our hoover after a bike ride of 20km land inwards…times two!
 Mister hoover maker forgot to enclose the battery.
 After being reunited with my yellow Dewalt hoover we decided to get up the French coast a bit more to see some super yacht madness.
 Saint Tropez was our first stop.
 A little visit through town with a drink on a terrace was enough for us to set sail again towards Cannes.
 And Cannes really surprised me.
 I didn’t know that Cannes had a few islands just off the coast.